 Also known as offset printing and litho-lamination, lithographic operates differently from other direct printing methods.
 It involves printing a design onto paper (in coated or uncoated finish), which is laminated onto corrugate board, which is then cut to the final box dimensions.
 It’s great for detailed and high-resolution graphics, giving you tons of choices and flexibility when it comes to imagery, colours and other flourishes.
 Its biggest drawback is it’s the most expensive printing method available.

 Free of the need for plates or lamination, the digital option involves printing a design directly onto the corrugated board.
-Also, free of the need for mixing separate colors, it uses the full spectrum of CMYK for printing the final product.
+Also, free of the need for mixing separate colours, it uses the full spectrum of CMYK for printing the final product.
 There are disadvantages to it, however.
-Using digital printing for flood coating or large color blocks can cause imperfections—colors can be slightly off, or white lines may appear on the finished product.
-And depending on the corrugated board color and board coating you use, some of the ink can be absorbed into the corrugate and create a muted-looking design.
+Using digital printing for flood coating or large colour blocks can cause imperfections—colours can be slightly off, or white lines may appear on the finished product.
+And depending on the corrugated board colour and board coating you use, some of the ink can be absorbed into the corrugate and create a muted-looking design.
 That’s why digital printing is best for short runs and designs that take advantage of those potential imperfections.